 Make It Meaningful – What gesture would align with your customer’s values, mission, or priorities?

 Do they invest in community development or support specific nonprofits?
-Could you donate to or volunteer at their preferred charity, such as Make A Wish?
+Could you donate to or volunteer at their preferred charity, such as a local food bank, Feeding America, a local YMC Shelter, or Make A Wish?

 Or instead of a Starbucks gift card, consider purchasing something handmade or locally made that benefits a community group like My Cup of Tea, a social enterprise in Memphis’ Orange Mound Community.

-Or, if they prioritize teamwork and collaborative culture, perhaps gift them with an afternoon at an Escape Room, a ropes course, a masseuse for the day, or an office cactus garden to tend to (Yes, I know the perfect team that would LOVE this last one).
+Or, if they prioritize teamwork and collaborative culture, perhaps gift them with an afternoon at an Escape Room, a ropes course, rock wall climbing, a cooking class, a masseuse for the day, or a powerful tour of your city with an operator such as A Tour of Possibilities – revealing the history and cultural contributions of African Americans in Memphis.

 The point of meaningful gifts is that they are gifts that show you know and understand your customers.
 You’ve put thought into what they would appreciate, use, and value.